laibaq18/SCoT-pages/intro.md

 ## 6. Reset Highlighting {#reset-highlighting}

 The "Reset Highlighting" button clears all active graph highlighting.
+Pressing the Escape/Esc key is also a shortcut for the Resent Highlighting functionality to work.

 This includes:
 search highlighting,